PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 3. Address

-It's possible to sort the addresses, they asc or desc.
+It's possible to sort by address asc or desc and search by address.

 4. City